mmrasteu/phprabbit-framework/README.md

 ---

 ## English

-Rabbit is a lightweight and modular PHP framework designed to offer flexibility and scalability for API development.
-It's still in the early stages of development.
+Rabbit is a lightweight and modular PHP framework designed to offer flexibility and scalability in API development.
+It is in its early stages of development.

 ### Installation